python-rope/ropemacs/README.txt

 ``rope-code-assist`` command (``M-/`` by default) will let you select from a list of completions.
 If prefixed (``C-u M-/``), ropemacs inserts the common prefix, automatically.
-If a numeric argument is given, rope will insert the common prefix for that many of the first proposals.
+If a numeric argument is given, ropemacs will insert the common prefix for that many of the first proposals.

 ``rope-lucky-assist`` command (``M-?``) does not ask anything;
 instead, it inserts the first proposal.
 By prefixing it, you can